imfht/asyncio-example/README.md

 # asyncio-example
 Here show how to send concurrency requests via python3.5 built in asyncio.
+If it helps, do not hesitate, give me a star 🌟.

 # Usage
 Require Python3.5+.
 Tested on Python3.7.